crdschurch/crds-styles/README.md

 ==========

-`crds-styles` provides the primary CSS framework and global style patterns that power [crossroads.net](http://crossroads.net) and it's related properties.
+`crds-styles` provides the primary CSS framework and global style patterns that power [crossroads.net](http://crossroads.net) and its related properties.

 Any elements and/or implementation details included within the [Digital Design Kit (DDK)](http://github.com/crdschurch/crds-styleguide) are provided by this